ebullient/campaign-notes/compendium/phandalin/Sister Garaele.md

 ## Relationships

-Sister Garaele is a member of the [Harpers](../groups/Harpers.md), a scattered network of adventurers and spies who advocate equality and covertly oppose the abuse of power.

 Friends:
 * [Linene Graywind](Linene%20Graywind.md)
 * [Daran Edermath](Daran%20Edermath.md)

+**Faction** Sister Garaele is a member of the [Harpers](../groups/Harpers.md), a scattered network of adventurers and spies who advocate equality and covertly oppose the abuse of power.

 ## Secrets